turlapatykaushik/tweet-analyser/README.md

 - Then run `python data_analysis.py`

-- `Remember to insall tweepy and pandas`
+- `Remember to install tweepy and pandas`